-- The INR part is the international normalized ratio which means that no matter what lab did your test, your physician can understand the results.
+- The INR part is the international normalized ratio which means that no matter what lab did your test, your physician will understand the results.

-- A PT is almost always done with a PTT test (Partial Prothrombin Time) which monitors anticoagulant drug therapy such as warfarin (coumadin), Lovenox, or heparin - these drugs slow down clotting.
-In addition, these tests are always performed before any surgical event.
+- A PT is almost always done with a PTT test (Partial Prothrombin Time) which monitors anticoagulant drug therapy such as Warfarin (Coumadin), Lovenox, or Heparin - these drugs slow down blood clotting.
+These tests are always performed before any surgical event.
 So if you are on anticoagulant drugs, a PT/INR will be routinely performed to make sure your drugs are working properly and that your PT/INR are appropriately prolonged.

 - Normal PT Values: 10-12 seconds.
 A prolonged PT can be due to a vitamin K deficiency, hormones replacement or contraceptive drugs, liver disease, and overuse of the anti-coagulant drugs.
-The PT result can also be altered by a diet high in vitamin K, liver, green tea, dark green vegetables and soybeans.
+The PT result can also be altered by a diet high in vitamin K such as liver meat, green tea, dark green vegetables and soybeans.

 - Normal INR Values: 1 to 2.
-This is universal and standardized in all countries since the 1980s.
+This is universal and standardized in laboratories in all countries since the 1980s.

-Jaundice is when the white part of the eye and the skin becomes yellow with a reading of 2.5 mg/dL or above.
+- Jaundice happens when the white part of the eye and the skin becomes yellow.
+The disease is present when the Bilirubin reading is 2.5 mg/dL or above.

-- Increased or elevated total (indirect) bilirubin can indicate mononucleosis, Gilbert's Disease, hemolytic anemia, jaundice in newborns, hepatitis, sickle cell anemia, pernicious anemia, low exposure to the sun, toxic effects of some drugs or transfusion reaction.
-Decreased total (indirect) bilirubin levels are seen in people who eat excessive amount of fats and a diet low in nitrogen bearing foods.
-Increased direct bilirubin can indicate cirrhosis or hepatitis.
+- Increased or elevated total (indirect) Bilirubin can indicate Mononucleosis, Gilbert's Disease, Hemolytic Anemia, Jaundice (especially in newborns), Hepatitis, Sickle cell anemia, Pernicious Anemia, low exposure to the sun, toxic effects of some drugs or transfusion reaction.

 What Can Alter Test Results?

-As with any blood test, what you ingest can alter the outcome of the test results.
+As with any blood test, what you consume can alter the outcome of the test results.

 - Alcohol can affect the PT/INR test.